 If you opt for dishwashing soap, it is important to select a soap that is neither antibacterial or hydrating.
 The alcohol in an antibacterial soap will cause the cushion of your mask to dry out and break sooner than expected.
 Avoid hydrating soap as the hydrating agent in the soap will leave a greasy residue on your equipment.

-How to clean your CPAP and accessories
+How and when to clean your CPAP and accessories

 Make it a habit to wipe down your mask every morning, especially the cushion which comes in contact with your skin.
 This will remove any oily residue, sweat and dead skin cells.

 Simply use a damp cloth with soap and warm water.
 Follow up rinsing with warm water and allowing to air dry.
 Pre- moistened wipes made specifically for CPAP masks (in unscented and scented formats) are available and make the cleaning much faster.